 Add Heart-Shaped Carrots

-It is also fun to use a small cutter to make heart-shaped carrots for this soup.
-This is optional because the heart dumplings are the star of this soup, after all.
-If you choose to cut heart carrots, use a large carrot so the mini cutter will fit on it.
+Use a small cutter to make heart-shaped carrots for this soup.
+Carrot hearts are optional because the pastry hearts are the star of this soup, after all.
+If you choose to cut them, use a large carrot so the mini cutter will fit on it.
 First, cut the carrot into coins.
-Then use a heart cutter that is smaller than the carrot coins.
+Then, use a heart cutter that is smaller than the carrot coins.
 I used the .75-inch heart cutter for these carrots.

-This chicken and dumplings recipe keeps well in the refrigerator.
-It also actually tastes better a day or two after it is prepared.
-Be forewarned that the heart dumplings (especially the largest ones) can break easily after sitting since they absorb lots of liquid.
+This chicken and dumpling recipe keeps well in the refrigerator.
+It also tastes just as delicious (if not better) a day or two after cooking.
+Be forewarned that the pastry hearts (especially the largest ones) can break easily after sitting since they absorb lots of liquid.
 If you need to rehydrate this soup after a day or two, add broth and milk at a 2:1 ratio.
 In other words, if you add 1 cup of broth, add 1/2 cup of milk.

 - Mary Hill Dumplings